DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/capturing-sit-information.md

   <figcaption>The iterated version makes the confirmation question clearer and more natural.</figcaption>
 </figure>

 Another reason we tweaked the language in the question was because asking, "Will (SIT name) continue as your school induction tutor?" felt odd when the person answering was that named SIT.
 Showing the existing name and email address and asking, "Are these details correct?" reads more naturally in that scenario.
-We will test this iteration next, alongside the new "induction tutor" area that lets users proactively view and update SIT details.

 <figure>
   <img src="/ecf-v2/capturing-sit-information/image-3.png" alt="Induction tutor area." />
   <figcaption>The "induction tutor" we've designed for users to update details in the service.</figcaption>